vantrieuou/flask-alchemy-jwt/documents/CHECKLIST.md

 Commented code that can serve as documentation of the system Write document of architecture
-Write document of how to set up clone repo into your own account invite to repo:
+Write document of how to set up
+Done - clone repo into your own account invite to repo:
 * @xavier.anguera
 * @alan.shang

 Document:
-* how to generate serect key
+* how to generate secret key
-* layout
+* layout structure
 * architecture
 * Exception following https://flask.palletsprojects.com/en/0.12.x/patterns/apierrors/